SecuWatchdog/github-watcher/readme.md

 pip install -r requirements.txt
 ```

-3. Configure the application to receive GitHub webhook events locally using one of the recommended tools (smee.io or
+3. Configure the application to receive GitHub webhook events locally (at /webhook) using one of the recommended tools (smee.io or
    ngrok).

 ## Usage